akeneo/pim-community-dev/internal_doc/frontend/cookbooks/develop_with_react.md

 The PimView component works well with the most of the Backbone views.
 It does not work if you try to use it with complex FormView or ControllerView (using renderRoute).

-## How to share data and events between the Backbone view and the React component?
+## How to share data and events between the Backbone view, and the React component?

 ### Illustration